bleumi/bleumi-pay-sdk-ruby/docs/Erc20PaymentsApi.md

 > WalletOperationOutput settle_wallet(id, wallet_settle_operation_input)

-Settle a wallet, amount received will be transferred even if less than payment amount
+Settle a wallet, settle amount will be transferred to the payment processor or the merchant as specified at the time of creation of the wallet.
+Supply the unique id that was used when the wallet was created.

+If the settle amount is less than the current wallet balance, the requested amount will be sent to the seller.
+The remaining amount will be refunded to the buyer.
+At the end of settle operation, the wallet balance will be zero.

+If the settle amount is more than the current wallet balance, no action is performed.

 ### Example